First Kuwaiti General Trading & Contracting Company: Labor allegations

 Mayberry's testimony was later called into question after the Wall Street Journal (WSJ) investigated his employment and criminal history writing, "Extensive police and court records from Oregon and California show that Mayberry has a string of convictions going back to the mid-1980s, including two for forgery, one for burglary and a fourth for welfare fraud.
 In 2004, before heading off to Iraq to work as a medic, foodservice manager, radio technician, and sometimes mortician, Mayberry was fined $4,000 for working as an embalmer without a license and for various Oregon state infractions as a “crematory operator”, records show."

 According to the WSJ, Mayberry only worked on the embassy construction project for five days prior to being fired for failure to demonstrate the proper training and credentials for his work as an on-site medic.

 False Claims Act Case

 A former employee John Owens brought a qui tam suit under the False Claims Act in 2008, alleging that First Kuwaiti had billed falsely for deficient work in relation to the embassy, and that it retaliated against him for actions taken to pursue his claim.
-The District Court for the Eastern District of Virginia granted summary judgment to the company, due to lack of evidence of fraud, a verdict upheld on appeal.
+The District Court for the Eastern District of Virginia granted summary judgment to the company, but due to a lack of evidence of fraud, a verdict was upheld on appeal.
 The Appeal Court reiterated that the False Claims Act "does not punish honest mistakes or incorrect claims submitted through mere negligence".